Kulbhushan Jadhav: Arrest

 According to the Pakistani government, on 3 March 2016, Jadhav was arrested inside Balochistan in Mashkel near the border region of Chaman.
 He was arrested during a counterintelligence raid conducted by security forces.
-India denied the claim and said he was abducted from Iran.
+India denied the claim and said he was abducted from Baluchestan, Iran.

 Pakistani security forces reported Jadhav as a serving officer in the Indian Navy and stated that he was commissioned to the Research and Analysis Wing (RAW), India's external intelligence agency.
 They believed him to be involved in subversive activities in Balochistan and Karachi.
 Jadhav was soon shifted to Islamabad for interrogation.
 While according to Indian sources, Jadhav was kidnapped by a Mullah Omar Irani of Jaish ul-Adl from Sarbaz City, Iran who later handed over Jadhav to the Pakistani Army.